ted-ncg/labs/14-call-remote-api.md

 ### Change the View

-1. Create a new class: `CurrencyService` that has a method:
+1. Create a new *interface*: `CurrencyService` that has a method:

     ```java
-    int convertToGbp(int amount)
+    int convertToGbp(int amount);
     ```

-1. Create a _stub_ version of this service that simply returns `123`.
-We'll write the actual implementation later.
+1. Create a _stub_ implementation of this service in a new class named `StubCurrencyService`.
+   Implement the `convertToGbp` method so that it simply returns the value `123`.
+   We'll write a real implementation later.

-1. Inject (autowire) the CurrencyService into your Web (Account) Controller.
+1. Inject (autowire) this `StubCurrencyService` into your Web (Account) Controller.

    > **(??)** What will you need to do to properly autowire the service?
    >
    > **(??)** What annotations are necessary?

-1. Update the `AccountResponse` object so it has a property for the GBP balance.
+1. Update the `AccountResponse` DTO so it has a property for the GBP balance.
 (Don't forget the getter and setter.)

-1. In the `accountView()` method, after transforming the `Account` to an `AccountReponse`, use the `CurrencyService` to convert the balance and store that into the `AccountResponse` as well.
+1. In the `accountView()` method, after transforming the `Account` to an `AccountReponse`, use the `CurrencyService` to convert the account's balance to GBP and store that into the `AccountResponse`.

 1. Update the Account View HTML page to display both USD and GBP on the page, like this:
      ```